AVM-27/AVM-27/README.md

 ## 🧭 My Mission

-To architect the next generation of compute silicon—SoCs, ASICs, and FPGAs—that accelerate intelligent workloads at the edge.
+To architect the next generation of compute silicon: SoCs, ASICs, and FPGAs that accelerate intelligent workloads at the edge.
 I aim to solve design challenges in memory bottlenecks, interconnect latency, and energy-efficient inference with creative, low-level engineering.

 ---